Skip to Main Content

 Event websites are created specifically to sell tickets, raise awareness, and provide information about a fundraiser.
 If an attendee has a question, they can just refer to the page.

-Social media sites like Facebook and Twitter allow nonprofits to create events and unique hashtags to advertise them.
+Social media sites like Facebook.
+X, Instagram and TikTok are really useful for spreading the word about your event.
 They’re easy to use, and the majority of your constituents are likely to be on at least one of these platforms.

 Start Selling Early